-Falcon’s versatility as an AV, EDR or Intel product makes it a perfect solution to install with other security technologies.
-For example, if you’ve got an existing AV solution in place and would like to add Falcon Insight or Falcon Intel, they can easily be installed to provided those important layers.
+Falcon’s versatility as an AV, EDR or Intelligence product makes it a perfect solution to install with other security technologies.
+For example, if you’ve got an existing AV solution in place and would like to add Falcon Insight or Falcon Intel, it can easily be installed to provided those important layers.

-However, it is not recommended to install Falcon Prevent in prevention or blocking mode simultaneous with other AV solutions also in blocking mode.
+However, it is not recommended to install CrowdStrike Falcon in prevention or blocking mode simultaneous with other AV solutions also in blocking mode.

-If you are adding Falcon Prevent to your security solution it is recommended that you install Falcon with a DETECT ONLY policy.
+If you are adding a Falcon solution to your existing security product it is recommended that you install Falcon in DETECT ONLY policy (default policy).
 For more information on policies see the article on the tech center here regarding policy configuration.
 Below is an example of a policy with preventions disabled.
-This policy can safely be installed along side another AV solutions.
+This policy can safely be installed alongside another AV solutions.
 However reliance on traditional AV solutions should be temporary.
 Next we’ll illustrate the removal of the old solution and implementing a blocking policy in Flacon.

 Under “Virus Protection” and “Spyware and Unwanted Software protection” CrowdStrike should be the only listed vendor.

 Next we’ll change the policy in Falcon from a detection policy to prevention and detection.
 Doing this should be done after testing on a subset of systems in your organization to ensure the desired levels of information are received in the Falcon console.

 Verify that the policy changes apply to the group of systems intended by clicking on the “current members” tab at the top of the policy configuration page.

 Before leaving any page, make sure the changes are saved and that the policy has been enabled.
 While policy changes are in effect relatively quickly, moving machines from one policy to a new or different policy may take more time.

 - CrowdStrike Tech Center